Team Reaume: Truck No. 2 history

 On January 9, 2025, the team acquired the No. 2 from Rev Racing who ran the truck for the previous two seasons.
 With the acquisition, the team expanded to three full-time entries.
 The first driver was announced on January 14, with Tyler Tomassi and on January 21, it was announced that Cody Dennison would make his Truck Series debut in the No. 2 truck.
 Owner Josh Reaume would drive the No. 2 at Daytona.
 He finished 18th.
 Keith McGee drove the No. 2 at Atlanta.
 Stephen Mallozzi would drive the No. 2 truck for multiple races starting at Las Vegas.
 On April 18, it was revealed that Derek White would make a return to NASCAR at North Wilkesboro Speedway, driving the No. 2 truck.
 After starting in 26th due to qualifying being cancelled to due inclement weather, he went on to finish in 33rd after failing to maintain minimum speed shortly after the halfway point of the race.
 On May 28, the team announced that Clayton Green would drive the No. 2 at Nashville.
 Morgen Baird drove the No. 2 truck at Michigan.
 On June 23, it was revealed that William Lambros would make his debut in the NASCAR Craftsman Truck Series at Lime Rock Park, driving the No. 2 truck.
 He made his second Truck Series start in the same truck later in the summer at Watkins Glen International.
 Carter Fartuch would drive the No. 2 truck at Charlotte Roval.

+On January 13, 2026, it was announced that Luke Baldwin will drive the No. 2 Ford in select races for the 2026 season starting at Rockingham.
+At New Hampshire, Baldwin failed to qualify for the race.
+As the result, he moved to the No. 33 truck.
+Jason White would drive the No. 2 at Daytona.
+Green would return to drive the No. 2 for another partial schedule starting at Atlanta.
+Fartuch would drive the No. 2 at St. Petersburg.
+Jackson Lee would drive the No. 2 at Watkins Glen, San Diego, and Lime Rock Park.
+Baird returned to drive the No. 2 at Michigan.
+Jackson Macenko would make his truck series debut at IRP.
+Dystany Spurlock would drive the No. 2 at her home track at Richmond.
+Mallozzi would return to drive the No. 2 at Kansas.